 Chances are, if you’re searching for how to reduce employee turnover, you’ve probably already got a high employee turnover rate, or you’re worried because your employees are starting to leave at a quicker rate than before… Or, you’re just inquisitive, in which case, good on you!

-Unfortunately, unless your company's culture is one that permotes and encourages high employee turnover, for instance if you typically employee many people for temporary or seasonal work; then a high turnover rate is rarely a good thing.
+Unfortunately, unless your company's culture is one that permotes and encourages high employee turnover, for instance if you typically employee many people for temporary or seasonal work; then a high voluntary turnover rate is rarely a good thing.

 A high turnover rate typically means that your employees are unhappy or unsatisfied with your company, or as working as part of your team.
-This may be because they are overworked, underpaid, they feel like they are treated differently to other employees, there is no career development opportunities or because the culture within your company isn’t a pleasant one to work in.
+This may be because they are overworked, and underpaid, they feel like they are treated differently to other employees, there is no career development opportunities or because the culture within your company isn’t a pleasant one to work in.

 If you’re wondering whether employees are leaving your team left, right and centre, here’s some ways to work it out:

-● Overall retention rate: you will need to select a measurement period, this could be as short as a month or as long as a year.
+Overall employee retention rate: you will need to select a measurement period, this could be as short as a month or as long as a year.
 You then divide the total number of employees at the end of this measurement period by the total number there was at the start of the measurement period and multiply it by 100.

 Offer competitive salaries and packages